alanwsmith/typing-rust.alanwsmith.com/src/ownership/index.md

 # Ownership

-_NOTE: This is my understanding of how things work.
+_NOTE: This is my understanding of how ownership based on The Rust Book.
 I need to have it vetted by someone who knows more about Rust._

 ---